ohdsi-studies/RanitidineCancerRisk/readme.md

 License
 =======
-The RanitidineVsCimetidine package is licensed under Apache License 2.0
+The RanitidineCancerRisk package is licensed under Apache License 2.0

 Development
 ===========
-RanitidineVsCimetidine was developed in ATLAS and R Studio.
+RanitidineCancerRisk was developed in ATLAS and R Studio.

 ### Development status